-- The type of repeat modes depends on the disc and file being played.
-See the table on page 30. - Repeat Play is canceled in the following cases: - When the angle is switched (for BD-ROM and DVD-Video discs only). - When you search outside the repeat range. - When you start other Repeat Play or Random Play.
+- There are some discs and files for which Repeat Play is not available. - The type of repeat modes depends on the disc and file being played.
+See the table on page 34. - Repeat Play is canceled in the following cases: - When the angle is switched (for BD-ROM and DVD-Video discs only). - When you search outside the repeat range. - When you start other Repeat Play or Random Play.